PostHog/posthog.com/contents/handbook/company/values.md

 We will never stop iterating.

-You learn faster, and thus help PostHog perform better by getting what you're working on into the real world.
-We expect you to ship new designs, features or whatever is needed for your role in tiny chunks, frequently, and often before you feel ready.
+You learn faster and help PostHog perform better by getting what you're working on into the real world.
+We expect you to ship new designs, features, or whatever is needed for your role in tiny chunks, frequently, and often before you feel ready.

 ## Everyone codes